Taking a closer look in the Activity Trends graph, can shed light on how users learn overtime.

 Sorting the Course Videos table by the Collaboration column will place videos with most collaboration at the top.
 High level of collaboration might be an indicator that the video requires additional attention:

-It might be extremely interesting and caused a vigorous discussion by the students.
+It might be extremely interesting and caused a vigorous discussion by the learners.
 In this case you might be interested in taking a part of the discussion as well.

-There might be a part in which the users (all of them, or specific students) are struggling and it may be helpful to offer your help, provide a different explanation, or share examples.
+There might be a part in which the users (all of them, or specific learners) are struggling and it may be helpful to offer your help, provide a different explanation, or share examples.

 Sorting the table by the “Users” column will order the videos by the number of users who watched it.
 It may be interesting to see which videos were not viewed by many users - is it because this video was added at the end of the semester?
 It's worth investigating further, maybe this video has high drop rate (See Sort By Average Completion Rate below).